hashicorp/consul/website/source/docs/internals/sessions.html.markdown

 case of a failure, but preclude the possibility of a split-brain.

 The final nuance is that sessions may provide a `lock-delay`.
-This is a time duration, between 0 and 60 second.
-When a session invalidation takes place, Consul prevents any of the previously held locks from being re-acquired for the `lock-delay` interval; this is a safe guard inspired by Google's Chubby.
+This is a time duration, between 0 and 60 seconds.
+When a session invalidation takes place, Consul prevents any of the previously held locks from being re-acquired for the `lock-delay` interval; this is a safeguard inspired by Google's Chubby.
 The purpose of this delay is to allow the potentially still live leader to detect the invalidation and stop processing requests that may lead to inconsistent state.
 While not a